-- (a) The CustomerDetailsReconciliation provides Recipients with a snapshot of all NMIs, for which the Retailer is financially responsible, where the customer is flagged with Life Support at the time of the Reconciliation. - (b) The use of BusinessAcceptance/Rejections for the CustomerDetailsReconciliation will be a subset to that used for the CustomerDetailsNotification. - (c) The Recipient can only reject for reasons as specified in section 5.5.1 of the B2B Procedure: Customer and Site Details Notification Process.
+- (a) The CustomerDetailsReconciliation provides Recipients with a snapshot of all NMIs, for which the Retailer is financially responsible..., where the customer is flagged with Life Support at the time of the Reconciliation - (b) The use of BusinessAcceptance/Rejections for the CustomerDetailsReconciliation will be a subset to that used for the CustomerDetailsNotification. - (c) The Recipient can only reject for reasons as specified in section 5.5.1 of the B2B Procedure: Customer and Site Details Notification Process.
 If the DNSP finds an issue with the customer data other than the Life Support flag provided in the CustomerDetailsReconciliation, the Recipient should use the CustomerDetailsRequest process in accordance with the B2B Procedure: Customer and Site Details Notification Process. - (d) The Participants should agree the timing of the Customer Details Reconciliation.
 This agreement should consider criteria such as: - (i) conflicting scheduled reconciliations with other Participants; - (ii) IT support availability; and - (iii) other impacting activities.

-7.2.4.1.
+7.2.5.
 Life Support

-- (a) Where a party becomes aware of a Life Support requirement there are defined processes which must be followed to ensure that the relevant market participants are aware of the Life Support Requirement. - DNSPs must advise the Current Retailer by email who will update the customer details and initiate a Customer Details Notification. - (ii) MC/MPs should advise the Current Retailer by email of a Life Support requirement, who will in turn update their records and initiate a Customer Details Notification. - (iii) Retailers of customers within an embedded network must advise the DNSP of the parent network and the Embedded Network Operator.
-The parent DNSP must advise the parent Retailer by email who will in turn update their records and initiate a Customer Details Notification.
+- (a) Where a party becomes aware of a Life Support requirement there are defined processes which must be followed to ensure that the relevant market participants are aware of the Life Support Requirement. - DNSPs must advise the Current Retailer by email who will update the customer details and initiate a Customer Details Notification. - (ii) MC/MPs should advise the Current Retailer by email of a Life Support requirement, who will in turn update their records and initiate a Customer Details Notification. - (iii) Current and prospective Retailers must advise DNSPs. - Current and prospective Retailers can advise MC/MPs by agreement.
+Retailers of customers within an embedded network must advise the DNSP of the parent network and if the notification of life support has not come from the Embedded Network Operator, the Embedded Network Operator. - (iv) The parent DNSP must advise the parent Retailer by email who will in turn update their records and initiate a Customer Details Notification.